tellor-io/telliot-core/docs/index.md

 Of course, TellorX supports DeFi with questions such as "What is the current price of Bitcoin in US Dollars?"
 But that is just the beginning.
 TellorX also supports arbitrary questions and answers.
-Any question is OK, provided that the We are Tellor community can answer it with a reasonable degree of confidence (remember, Reporters may lose TRB if the network votes the answer incorrect!)
+Any question is OK, provided that the Tellor community can answer it with a reasonable degree of confidence (remember, Reporters may lose TRB if the network votes the answer incorrect!)